paleopresto/paleorec/docs/source/clean.rst

 Extensions
 """"""""""

-This module is created for the purpose of reading wiki files or corresponding versions in LiPDverse and extracting the required field for the recommendation purpose.
+This module is created for the purpose of reading LiPD files from the provided datasets and extracting the required fields for the purpose of recommendation.
 The 2 possible extensions are:

+1. New files added to existing compilations
+   Executing the clean_data.py script will read all the files within the datasets and generate new data to work with.
+Going forward, we would like the users to have an option to only read the additional files appended to the dataset and continue with the existing ones.

-1. To extend this to other compilations.
+2. To extend this to other compilations.
    The important part here would be to take the input and read file names and store them in a list.
 This list will be read by the utils.readLipdFilesList module.
+This will not require any code changes.

-2. To read more fields from the lipd file.
+3. To read more fields from the lipd file.
    This will require code changes to the utils.readLipdFilesList module.